-Relationship: The trainer will need to involve the students in discussion to find out where the perceived limitations are and how best to improve the situation.
+Relationship: The trainer needs to involve the students in discussion to find out the perceived limitations and how best to improve the situation.

 Attitude: The students' ideas are now an important part of the solution.

-Situation: There may or may not be an appraisal system but we need to come up with something new and original.
+Situation: There may or may not be an appraisal system, but we must develop something original.

-Relationship: In this case the trainer may need to step back and become a facilitator, allowing the students the freedom to explore and be creative.
+Relationship: In this case, the trainer may need to step back and become a facilitator, allowing the students the freedom to explore their creativity

-Attitude: Everyone's ideas are equally valuable - however whacky!
+Attitude: Everyone's ideas are equally valuable - however unorthodox.

 This type of assessment could even work as a guide in my own field of Public Speaking.

-The students a have little experience and confidence, in which case the trainer will need to provide most of the tips and ideas.
+The students have little experience and confidence, in which case the trainer needs to provide most of the techniques and ideas.

-The 3 'I's are a simple way to help establish a suitable starting context for training.
+The three 'I's are a simple way to help establish a suitable starting context for training.